BladeCKG/golang-arctic-wolf-assignment/README.md

 # Notes

 Data Persistence: The application uses in-memory storage for risks.
-Therefore, data will be lost once the server restarts.
-For persistent storage, a database like PostgreSQL, MySQL, or MongoDB can be integrated.

 Versioning: The versioning in this application is designed to demonstrate how different API versions can coexist.